anapurano211/Financial-Stock-Analysis-Dashboard/README.md

 These models help provide a quick snapshot of how the media is reacting to a stock without reading through each article.

+### 🧠 GPT-Based Earnings Call Summarizer

+The app features a GPT-3.5-turbo-powered module that automatically summarizes the latest earnings call transcript for the top recommended stock.
+It retrieves the transcript via the Financial Modeling Prep API, processes the content with OpenAI’s GPT, and extracts insights across the following sections:

+1. 📊 Key Financial Results
+2. 🗣️ Executive Commentary
+3. 🔭 Forward Guidance
+4. 🎤 Analyst Q&A Highlights
+5. 🧠 Sentiment Analysis

+The summary is structured using a custom prompt tailored to financial analysis and sentiment interpretation.
+This enables quick comprehension of earnings reports directly within the dashboard interface.
+A sentiment icon (🟢 Positive / ⚪ Neutral / 🔴 Negative) is shown based on GPT interpretation.

 ---

 ## 🧪 How It Works